unconventional-underdogs/productade/README.md

 If you would like to make saved changes, go further, or download a rendered file, then you can create a free account at W3Schools.
 After completing a free account you can “save the code to W3Schools Spaces”.
 Then edit or download the fully rendered “productade research_ose.html”.
 If you click on the download icon in W3Schools Spaces, W3Schools will send you an email when the zip file is ready for download.

-### Build a Prototype Using a n Created Natural Language Prompt
+### Build a Prototype Using a Human Created Natural Language Prompt

-Get started quickly by using a n created prompt.
+Get started quickly by using a human created prompt.
 This prompt has been tested and fine-tuned in Anthropic Claude’s paid and free plans.
 As this is a “one-shot” prompt, it includes details that may not typically appear in a n’s first prompt into the large language model (LLM) on a project.

 #Prompt Begins